1971 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of The 1971 Quarter

-Interestingly, coins made of this clad-copper composition had three layers visible along the edge.
-Therefore, they got the nickname Johnson Sandwich, honoring President Lyndon Johnson, who signed the Coinage Act of 1965 into law.
+Interestingly, coins made of this clad-copper composition had three distinct layers visible along the edge.
+They earned the nickname Johnson Sandwich, honoring President Lyndon Johnson, who signed the legislation into law.
+The 1971 quarter was therefore six years into the clad era when it was minted.

-The regular Washington series have included:
+The regular Washington series has included:

-• Washington silver quarter, minted from 1932 to 1964
+- Washington silver quarter, minted from 1932 to 1964

-• Washington clad quarter, minted from 1965 to 1998
+- Washington clad quarter, minted from 1965 to 1998

-• 50 State quarters, minted from 1999 to 2008
+- 50 State quarters, minted from 1999 to 2008

-• America the Beautiful quarters, minted from 2010 to 2021
+- America the Beautiful quarters, minted from 2010 to 2021

-• Washington Crossing Delaware, minted in 2021
+- Washington Crossing Delaware, minted in 2021

 The established Bicentennial Committee Congress held a competition to choose the best possible artist to design the new quarter.
 The requirement was to base their work on the well-known Washington sculpture made by Jean-Antoine Houdon.

+Each artist could create the reverse design at their own discretion.
+Laura Gardin Fraser offered the best idea, but then-Treasury Secretary Mellon objected to this decision.
 Many believed the reason was the designer’s gender, but no official confirmation of these rumors existed.
-Despite Commission members’ objections, Mellon insisted on John Flanagan’s work, and even his successor in office didn’t want to right a wrong.
-So, Flanagan’s solution stayed, leaving many questions unanswered.
+Despite Commission members’ objections, Mellon insisted on John Flanagan’s work, and so Flanagan’s solution stayed, leaving many questions unanswered.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)